danielwooddell/danielwooddell/README.md

 ## Current Focus

-- Completing a Master of Science in **Instructional Design & Development** at Xavier University
+- Completing a Master of Science in **Instructional Design & Development**
 - Building and refining **WInterface™** as the flagship product of Wooddell Digital Ventures
 - Exploring responsible and practical uses of generative AI in teaching, course design, and faculty workflows
 - Expanding accessible, faculty-centered educational technology resources